TELEHEALTH SERVICES

 How to book

-You can book a Telehealth session by contacting our reception on (07) 3482 3466, emailing us at reception@involvepsychology.com, or submitting an enquiry via the ‘book an appointment’ link at the top right of the page.
+You can book a Telehealth session by contacting our reception on (07) 3482 3466, emailing us at reception@involvepsychology.com, or submitting an enquiry via the ‘get in touch’ link at the top right of the page.

 How can I get the most out of Telehealth sessions?